 Indonesia holds some of the world’s large mineral reserves, including Batu Hijau copper gold mine and Freeport’s Grasberg copper gold mine.
 The Batu Hijau gold mine employs around 7000 people for inner mining and is a very significant contributor to the national and local economy of Indonesia.
 The Batu Hijau gold mine was opened in 2000 and is estimated to continue mining operations through 2025.

-The untapped resources of the yellow precious metal which is expected to continue to give a boost to the Indonesian economy, and some believe that it is poised to make the country a top 10 global economy by the year 2025.
+The untapped resources of the yellow precious metal which is expected to continue to give a boost to the Indonesian economy for many years to come.

 Other important gold mines in Indonesia